child from ukraine

 Why Help?

-More than a year ago, Ukraine found itself the victim of a devastating invasion by Russian forces.
+Two years ago, Ukraine found itself the victim of a devastating invasion by Russian forces.
 This act of unanticipated aggression was met with global outrage.
 Condemnations echoed from the United Nations General Assembly chambers to the halls of power in the United States, with the vast majority of the international community united in their denouncement of Russia's unjustified/unprovoked actions.

 As the conflict continues, the resilience and resourcefulness of the Ukrainian forces have been widely acknowledged, leading to their nickname as the "MacGyver army".
 Their adaptation of digital tools, novel strategies, and sheer ingenuity have astonished the world, highlighting their bravery and creativity amidst the backdrop of war.